Updated: Aug 23, 2022

 For years, craft breweries have been hoppin’ up all over Minnesota, especially in Duluth and along the shores of Lake Superior.
 But, what about the ciders, wines and spirits?

-Over the last few years, there have been more and more wineries and distilleries opening up in our neck of the woods to cater to all taste buds.
+Over the last few years, there have been more and more wineries and distilleries opening up in our neck of the woods to cater to all taste buds and lovers of adult beverages.

 And, while all of these places bring friends together and put the “happy” in happy hour, let’s quickly cover the differences between breweries, wineries, and distilleries.

-Brewery: a place where beer is brewed for commercial purposes.
+Brewery: A place where beer is brewed for commercial purposes.
 You’ll usually find a taproom connected to the brewery so you can enjoy a pint after your tour.
+There are plenty of these in the Duluth area, and surrounding cities along Lake Superior.

 Now that you’re well-versed on the differences between the three, let’s dive into the best wineries northeastern Minnesota and northwestern Wisconsin has to offer!

-Bayfield Winery is family-owned and according to their website, everything that goes into their wines come from their own orchards and the surrounding farms.
+Of course we're focused on Duluth wineries here, but before we head to Minnesota, we'll begin in Wisconsin.
+Bayfield, to be exact, home to the famous Bayfield Apple Festival.
+Just about a 90 minute drive from Duluth, you'll find Bayfield Winery—a family-owned and operated winery.
+According to their website, everything that goes into their wines come from their own orchards and the surrounding farms.
 The historic farmhouse that hosts Bayfield Winery’s tasting room is also home to Seven Ponds Winery (more below).

 Recommended Pour: Red Raspberry Farmhouse Cider!